 Paris, June 9, 2021 – Capgemini unveils a new Sustainable IT offering, designed to help clients reduce their IT carbon footprint.
 Greenhouse emissions generated by Enterprise IT could be compared to the third largest country, in terms of energy consumption, and are expected to grow significantly with digital acceleration.
 Sustainable IT is a building block of Capgemini’s global sustainability offering framework.
-The Group is in a unique position to support clients on their sustainability journey through its technical expertise, customized approach, and strong partner ecosystem.
+The Group is in a unique position to support clients on their sustainability journey through its technical expertise, customised approach, and strong partner ecosystem.

 IT generates 4% of global CO2 emissions and consumption is expected to increase three-fold from 2010 to 2025.
-Organizations across sectors must both reduce their carbon footprint and become enablers of positive climate action.
-A recent report from the Capgemini Research Institute suggests that 61% of organizations which have built a comprehensive roadmap to accelerate sustainable IT implementation have realized improved ESG scores, 56% have seen improved customer satisfaction and 44% have witnessed tax savings as a direct result of sustainable IT practices.
+Organisations across sectors must both reduce their carbon footprint and become enablers of positive climate action.
+A recent report from the Capgemini Research Institute suggests that 61% of organisations which have built a comprehensive roadmap to accelerate sustainable IT implementation have realised improved ESG scores, 56% have seen improved customer satisfaction and 44% have witnessed tax savings as a direct result of sustainable IT practices.
 Moreover, companies that have already scaled sustainable IT use cases have achieved 12% cost savings on an average.

 New offering goes beyond IT consumption

-Capgemini’s new offering goes beyond structurally transforming IT in terms of consumption habits and ways of working, to empowering clients to create a culture of sustainable IT that is organization wide.
+Capgemini’s new offering goes beyond structurally transforming IT in terms of consumption habits and ways of working, to empowering clients to create a culture of sustainable IT that is organisation wide.
 Capgemini works with clients to provide qualitative and diagnostic tools that establish baseline business approaches to sustainable practice.
 Across business functions, Capgemini takes a holistic approach to identifying a company’s emission hotspots and reducing their environmental impact.

 “Sustainability is a key pillar of our strategic ambition and we are committed to helping our clients achieve their net zero objectives.
 Sustainable IT is the first block of Capgemini’s new sustainability offering framework, which is the backbone of a climate positive future.
-Organizations must re-assess their sustainability approaches to unlock the potential of smart technologies and move from a net-zero strategy to green product and service experiences,” comments Aiman Ezzat, CEO of Capgemini.
+Organisations must re-assess their sustainability approaches to unlock the potential of smart technologies and move from a net-zero strategy to green product and service experiences,” comments Aiman Ezzat, CEO of Capgemini.

 The offering has already been applied to several key clients in the banking, insurance, utilities, manufacturing, public services and energy sectors.